Please note that we only accept direct applications. We don’t work with recruitment agencies.

 Q – I’m having trouble with providing referees.

 A – You must be able to provide us appropriate referees (a minimum of two, and a minimum of three years’ employment history).
 This is part of the application process.
 We understand that a previous employer may be no longer operating.
 If that’s the case, please explain this clearly on your application.
-If possible, please provide a personal referee connected with that employment.

 Q – Is the YMCA a National Charity?